GlebKruchkov/warehouse-CW-model/README.md

 - [x] Development of algorithms for optimizing the placement of goods in a warehouse with a price we speed up the processing of orders and efficient utilization of space;

+# Model description
 Robots move around the warehouse according to Dijkstra’s algorithm, while delivering boxes of orders (TEST3-SIMSIM).
 Robots cannot overtake each other.
 Boxes from the channel are picked up from below and placed on top.

+During the simulation, robots exchange messages, receiving information about the state of other robots and further targeted actions.

 # Installation and usage